+LivePerson provides online engagement solutions that facilitate real-time assistance and expert advice.
 We are organized into two operating segments.
 The Business segment facilitates real-time online interactions - chat, voice/click-to-call, email and self-service/knowledgebase for global corporations of all sizes.
-The Consumer segment facilitates online transactions between Experts and Users.
+The Consumer segment facilitates online transactions between independent service providers ("Experts") and individual consumers ("Users") seeking help on the Web.
+We were incorporated in the State of Delaware in November 1995 and the LivePerson service was introduced initially in November 1998.